cjstoneking/circumscribe/README.md

 # circumscribe
-visualize complex classifier outputs, in a clean and polished manner

 This is a small Python library for visualizing the output of classifiers on points in a 2D plane.
 It is intended for the situation where we have used a black-box classifier (e.g. lightGBM, xgboost, random forest...), so although we have predicted labels for the data points, we don't have a simple representation of the decision boundary.
 In this case, the standard approach for visualizing the classifier output is to apply nearest-neighbors classification to all points in space, then plot the resulting contours directly (e.g. with matplotlib contour/contourf).
 This will often result in highly irregular contours that are not visually clean, even when smoothing is applied.